 Lodge a complaint with the ICO.
-If you have any complaints about the way in which we process your personal data please do contact us, using the details in section 1 above.
+If you have any complaints about the way in which we process your personal data please do contact us, using the details below.
 Alternatively you have the right to lodge a formal complaint with the ICO.

-If you want to review, verify, correct or request erasure of your personal data, object to the processing of your personal data, or request that we transfer a copy of your personal data to another party, please contact us using the details provided in section 1.
+If you want to review, verify, correct or request erasure of your personal data, object to the processing of your personal data, or request that we transfer a copy of your personal data to another party, please contact us: